 - Citrus producing trees?

-You might not be able to fix or eliminate whatever is attracting the rats to your yard but you should make efforts to minimize.
-In my case I reduced the number of bird feeders I had and moved them to 50 feet away from my house.
+You might not be able to fix or eliminate whatever is attracting the palm rats to your yard but you should make efforts to minimize it.
+In my case, I reduced the number of bird feeders I had and moved them to 50 feet away from my house.

-Again, you only want to poison these rats when they are OUTSIDE your house.
+Again, you only want to poison these palm rats when they are OUTSIDE your house.

 Palm rats are a big problem but can be dealt with by the average homeowner.
 Please remember that in order to completely solve the problem you must not only kill the existing rats but take steps to keep new ones from replacing them.